caugustine2022/resume/README.md

 ### DataService Group INC. | Bear, DE

-#### DevOps Site Reliability Engineer //*(Contract/Consultant)*
+#### DevOps Site Reliability Engineer //*(Contract) - Remote*

 ##### *April 2022 - Present*

 ##### *Average Hrs/Wk: 40*

-* Installed, configured, and administered the SonarQube for code quality check, generated reports for different projects, integrated them into Jenkins; Installed/configured Java, Maven, and Git on Jenkins.
+* Installed, configured, and administered the SonarQube for code quality checks, generated reports for different projects, integrated them into Jenkins.
+Installed and configured Java, Maven, and Git on Jenkins.
 * Assisted in designing monitoring and alerting strategies that identify early symptoms that can be addressed before outages occur using monitoring tools like; Splunk, Nagios, and Datadog.
 * Monitored system metrics using Prometheus and Grafana and analyzed logs using ELK (Elasticsearch, Logstash, and Kibana) Stack to troubleshoot issues.
 * Assisted in defining the technical/solution architecture software development delivery and provided hands-on technical insight, working with other developers to review codes and resolve issues.